Completed Projects

 Wartime in the AV and Timeline of AV History Displays

-All new for 2011 this Wartime in the AV display featured glass display cabinets with a corrugated tin “quanset roof” connector, resembling War Eagle Field from WWII era East Lancaster.
+All new for 2011 this Wartime in the AV display featured glass display cabinets with a corrugated tin “quanset hut roof” connector, resembling War Eagle Field from WWII era East Lancaster.
 The displays were decorated by members Dayle DeBry and Bob Alvis.

 AVRM Welcome Kiosk

 Our goal for 2010 was to design and build new permanent displays.
 Front and center for our 2010 exhibit at the AV Fair was this Welcome Kiosk.
-Built to resemble a barn, it was constructed of rustic wood and recycled corugated steel sheets.
+Built to resemble a barn, it was constructed of rustic wood and recycled corrugated steel sheets.
 The cabinet serves several functions.
 The doors served as donor boards on one side, visible from the front.
 These signs listed all of our donors on one door , and volunteers and members on the other.
 The interior contained a memorial to Hall of Fame Inductees and Donors who had passed in the previous year.
-There was also aguest book, membership and donor information, and a place to make a donation.
+There was also a guest book, membership and donor information, and a place to make a donation.
 The backs of the doors and rear of the kiosk were covered with recycled redwood fencing and corrugated metal.
-They held the pictures and tribute to our first Rural Olympics hall of Fame incuctee, Don “Jake” Jaqua SR. Rural Olympics Hall of Fame Inductee display
+They held the pictures and tribute to our first Rural Olympics hall of Fame Inductee, Don “Jake” Jaqua SR. Rural Olympics Hall of Fame Inductee display

 For 2010 we also created six new display cabinets and seven 5′ high x 11′ wide walls.
 These walls were 100% recycled redwood fencing and framework.
 The walls were built to function like slatwall.
 Our volunteers also cut new mats, frames, and glass for all the inductee photos and tributes.
 We built enough walls so that each year’s inductees have their own wall, and will be adequate through 2010.